neoito-hub/learningHub/content/ui-mastery/3-HTML-Accessibility.md

 Examples of semantic elements: ```<form>```, ```<table>```, and ```<article>``` - Clearly defines its content.

+### Support keyboard-only use

+Keyboard users rely on focus outlines to understand where they are on the page.
+Therefore, if an element is interactive you must ensure:

+* It can receive keyboard focus.
+* It has a visible focus state.

+Use semantic HTML, such as ```a``` and ```button```, which provides these behaviours by default.

 ### Headings Are Important

 Headings are defined with the ```<h1>``` to ```<h6>```.
 Search engines use the headings to index the structure and content of your web pages.